Belarus in the Eurovision Song Contest 2004: Before Eurovision

-National final
+Evrovidenie 2004

-The Belarusian national final took place on 31 January 2004.
-Fifteen songs participated in the competition and the winner was selected exclusively via a public vote.
+Evrovidenie 2004 was the national final format developed by BTRC to select the Belarusian entry for the Eurovision Song Contest 2004.
+Fifteen songs participated in the competition on 31 January 2004 and the winner was selected exclusively via a public vote.
 The show was broadcast on the First Channel and Radius FM.

 Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 22 October 2003 and 14 December 2003.
 Songs could be performed in any language, however, a translation of the lyrics to English and Belarusian/Russian were required, and at least part of the song had to be performed in English.
 At the closing of the deadline, 200 entries were received by the broadcaster, of which 59 were valid.
 A jury panel was tasked with selecting fifteen entries to proceed to the televised national final.
-The jury consisted of Vladimir Maksimkov (general producer of the First Channel), Yuriy Tsarev (head of the radio station "Radius FM"), Leonid Zakhlevny (artistic director of the ensemble Beseda), Viktor Babarikin (chief conductor of the Presidential Orchestra of the Republic of Belarus), Eduard Zaritsky (composer), Vladimir Ivanov (composer), Vasily Rainchik (musician/composer), Raisa Baravikova (chief editor of the magazine "Maladost"), Alexander Tikhanovich (singer) and Yuriy Igrusha (general producer of the broadcaster ONT).
+The jury consisted of Vladimir Maksimkov (general producer of the First Channel), Yuriy Tsarev (head of the radio station "Radius FM"), Leonid Zakhlevny (composer, artistic director of the ensemble Byasyeda), Viktor Babarikin (chief conductor of the Presidential Orchestra of the Republic of Belarus), Eduard Zaritsky (composer), Vladimir Ivanov (composer), Vasily Rainchik (composer), Raisa Baravikova (editor-in-chief of the magazine "Maladost"), Alexander Tikhanovich (singer, director of music programs of the TV channel STV) and Yuriy Igrusha (general producer of the TV channel ONT).
 The selected finalists were announced on 31 December 2003.
 On 4 January 2004, BTRC announced that "Kali chakra, a i luz" performed by Jur'ya had been disqualified from the national final due to the band not signing the contract for participation.
 They were replaced with the song "People Say" performed by Adelina Petrosyan.